 A splendid evocation of arguably Norfolk’s most famous son, Horatio Nelson, alongside the county flag was also presented!

-The county flag was raised by the Breckland Town Council;
+The Norfolk flag was raised by the Breckland Town Council;

 in a Swaffham High Street;